ekmwest/ekmwest-site/src/the-inverse-perception-equality.md

 # The Inverse Perception Equality

-It looks like the sun is rotating around earth.
+It looks like the sun is in orbit around earth.

 Or does it?

-What *would* it have looked like if the inverse was true — what would it have looked like if earth was rotating around the sun?
+What *would* it have looked like if the inverse was true — if earth was orbiting the sun?

 Does it look like that other train is moving — or does it look like it's *your* train that's moving?
 What exactly is your perception telling you?